Aniara

 Aniara (Aniara: en revy om människan i tid och rum) is a book-length epic science fiction poem written by Swedish Nobel laureate Harry Martinson from 1953 to 1956.
 It narrates the tragedy of a large passenger spacecraft carrying a cargo of colonists escaping destruction on Earth veering off course, leaving the Solar System and entering into an existential struggle.
 The style is symbolic, sweeping and innovative for its time, with creative use of neologisms to suggest the science fictional setting.
 It was published in its final form on 13 October 1956.

 Aniara has been translated to around twenty languages.
-It was adapted into an opera in 1959 and a Swedish feature film in 2018.
+There are numerous adaptations include an opera in 1959 and a Swedish feature film in 2018.

+Aniara, published in October 1956, was met with public interest and enthusiasm from literary critics and readers.
+The work was praised for its lyrical storytelling, profound thought, and its portrayal of human greatness turning into humiliation and powerlessness.
+Aniara has influenced other works of science fiction, such as Tau Zero (1970) by Poul Anderson and A Fire Upon the Deep (1992) by Vernor Vinge.
+The poem has become a landmark literary work and is often used as the basis for planetarium shows in Sweden.
+In 2019, the extrasolar planet HD 102956 b was named after Isagel, a character from the story, and its star was named Aniara.

 Title

 In a 1997 Swedish edition of Aniara, literary scholar Johan Wrede writes that the neologism “Aniara” is Harry Martinson's own invention.
-Martinson came up with the word years before writing the work while reading astronomer Arthur Eddington, then giving it the meaning as the "name for the space in which the atoms moves".
+Martinson came up with the word years before writing the work while reading astronomer Arthur Eddington, then giving it the meaning as the "name for the space in which the atoms move".
+Others have submitted additional theories as to the origin of the word.
 A preface to a 2005 Italian edition claims that the title comes from ancient Greek ἀνιαρός, "sad, despairing", plus special resonances that the sound "a" had for Martinson.
-Another theory makes up the word "Aniara" from the chemical symbols Ni (Nickel) and Ar (Argon) and the negative prefix "a-", and interprets this as the ship being untethered to both earth (Nickel being abundant in the Earth's core) and sky (Argon being abundant in the Earth's atmosphere).
+Another theory of unclear origin makes up the word "Aniara" from the chemical symbols Ni (Nickel) and Ar (Argon) and the negative prefix "a-", and interprets this as the ship being untethered to both earth (Nickel being abundant in the Earth's core) and sky (Argon being abundant in the Earth's atmosphere).
 Martinson himself is said (by Tord Hall, longtime friend) to have been fond of this interpretation.

 Interpretation

-According to Aadu Ott and Lars Broman at the International Planetarium Society, Aniara is an effort to "[mediate] between science and poetry, between the wish to understand and the difficulty to comprehend".
+According to Ott and Broman, Aniara is an effort to "[mediate] between science and poetry, between the wish to understand and the difficulty to comprehend".
 Martinson translates scientific imagery into the poem: for example, the "curved space" from Albert Einstein's general theory of relativity is likely an inspiration for Martinson's description of the cosmos as "a bowl of glass", according to the Nobel Prize Foundation.
 Martinson also said he was influenced by Paul Dirac.